Ola Grimsby Institute

 AAOMPT

 The American Academy of Orthopaedic Manual Physical Therapists (AAOMPT) was founded in Rochester, Michigan in 1991.
 Ola Grimsby was one of 8 Founding Fellows of AAOMPT.
 At the urging of Norwegian manual therapist, Freddy Kaltenborn, a group of leaders of various manual therapy residency programs met at Oakland University to discuss common issues facing manual therapy in the United States.
-AAOMPT was formed out of ther recognition of their common interest in advanced manual therapy in the United States.
+AAOMPT was formed out of their recognition of common interests in advanced manual therapy in the United States.
 A primary goal of AAOMPT was to secure US membership in IFOMPT.
-The orginal 8 members included, Richard Erhard, PT, DC; Joe Farrell, PT, DPT, MS; Kornelia Kulig, PH.D, PT; Michael D. Rogers, PT, OCS; Bjorn Svendsen, DHSc, PT; Stanley V. Paris PT, PhD; Ola Grimsby PT; and Michael Moore PT became the Founding Fellows of the AAOMPT.
+The original 8 members included Richard Erhard, PT, DC; Joe Farrell, PT, DPT, MS; Kornelia Kulig, PH.D, PT; Michael D. Rogers, PT, OCS; Bjorn Svendsen, DHSc, PT; Stanley V. Paris PT, PhD; Ola Grimsby PT; and Michael Moore PT became the Founding Fellows of the AAOMPT.
 The first officers were: President, Joe Farrell; Vice President, Richard Erhard; Secretary, Michael Moore; Treasurer, Ola Grimsby; and Member-at-Large, Stanley Paris.